-As one of the goals of your channel is to get subscribers, making your channel as appealing as possible is essential.
+As one of the goals of your new channel is to get subscribers, making your channel as appealing as possible is essential.
 A YouTube subscriber is someone who follows your channel.
 After subscribing, they stay updated with your activities and new video posts.
-The more subscribers you get, the more popular your channel will become.
+The more subscribers you get, the more popular your YouTube channel will become.
 And channel customization plays an essential role in this.

 This can be done in two ways: from your channel and YouTube Studio.
 Both can be accessed from the drop-down menu under your name.
 For simpler customization, we would advise you to go with customizing from your channel.